osrf/gazebo_tutorials/guided_a/tutorial5.md

         git checkout gazebo7

-1. To create a new branch we pass the branch name to the `git branch` command.
-This creates a new branch as a copy of the branch we're currently in.
-For
+1. To create a new branch we pass the branch name to the `git checkout` command using the `-b` flag.
+This creates a new branch as a copy of the branch we're currently in and moves the workspace to that branch.
+For example:
-example:

-        git branch <yourname>_first_issue

-1. That created a branch but we're not at that branch yet.
-To move there do:

-        git checkout <yourname>_first_issue
+        git checkout -b <yourname>_first_issue

 1. Check that you're on the new branch with `git branch` again: